 - Juan del Encina : Oy comamos y bebamos (“Cancionero de Palacio”, S. XV/XVI)

-Carlos V received a musical education commensurate with their status as sovereign: exquisite and complete, these qualities made her musical chapel exemplified the greatness of the sovereign, and that certain employees of his musicians as prestigious Cabezon were the bulwark of their cultural power.
+Carlos V received a musical education commensurate with their status as sovereign: exquisite and complete, these qualities made her musical chapel exemplify the greatness of the sovereign, and certain employees of his musicians as prestigious Cabezon were the bulwark of their cultural power.

 José Miguel Moreno